How to Calculate Spot Welding Cost: A Step-by-Step Guide

 energy consumption analysis methods

-You’ll timestamp ARC on/off for each weld, sum seconds per part, and convert Q to kWh to get energy per product.
-Use logged I and R values or instrumented averages when spot-to-spot varies.
+Timestamp ARC on/off for each weld, sum the seconds per part, and convert Q to kWh.
+Use logged current (I) and resistance (R) values or instrumented averages when spot-to-spot conditions vary.

-Analyze results to find energy efficiency improvements and target cycle optimization: shorten unnecessary ARC time, adjust current to minimize I²R losses, and validate savings against measured kWh per unit.
+Analyze results to find energy efficiency improvements.
+Target cycle optimization by shortening unnecessary ARC time, adjusting current to minimize I²R losses, and validating savings against measured kWh per unit.

 Estimating Labor and Cycle Time Costs